Mods-Center/HyperOS-Launcher/README.md

 - Added blurred background for dock
 - Added Circle to search
 - Improved blur for searchbar and app drawer
-- Added custom grids option for hone screen layout (eg. 5x6 or custom)
+- Added custom grids option for home screen layout (eg. 5x6 or custom)
 - Removed widget resize restrictions
 - Bring back rounded corners for third party widgets
 - Third party widgets can be added to -1 screen